create3000/x_ite/docs/_posts/components/RigidBodyPhysics/SingleAxisHingeJoint.md

 SingleAxisHingeJoint has single axis about which to rotate, similar to a traditional door hinge.
 Contains two RigidBody nodes (containerField values body1, body2).

-The SingleAxisHingeJoint node belongs to the **RigidBodyPhysics** component and its container field is *joints.* It is available since X3D version 3.2 or later.
+The SingleAxisHingeJoint node belongs to the **RigidBodyPhysics** component and its default container field is *joints.* It is available since X3D version 3.2 or later.

 ## Hierarchy